HackerUSA-CE/aisd-wde-08-bootstrap-grid/README.md

 ## Description 📄

-In this project, you will learn to build a simple webpage using Bootstrap's Grid System.
-You will start by setting up the HTML boilerplate, then include the Bootstrap CDN to utilize its grid system.
-Next, you'll add a responsive navbar, create a grid of cards to display CodeVoyage for our travel Company "CodeVoyage", and finally, add some custom styling.
+In this lab, you will apply your knowledge of the Bootstrap grid system to create a responsive product showcase section for a fictional travel website.
+The goal is to practice using Bootstrap's grid classes, breakpoints, and responsive design features to create a layout that adapts seamlessly to different screen sizes.

 ## Expected Project Structure 🏗️